revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

 ---

-10. How do you choose an element from a component template?
+10.How do you choose an element from a component template?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)